Qatar National Vision 2030: Logo

 QNV 2030's logo features green borders with green and maroon font and the figure of an eye in the center.
 The design is intended to be representative of Qatari culture.

 Development pillars

-QNV 2030 partitions each set of challenges and solutions into one of the following four categories of development which are known as the 'four pillars': economic, social, human or environmental.
+QNV 2030 partitions each set of challenges and solutions into one of the following four categories of development, which are known as the 'four pillars': economic, social, human, or environmental.

 Economic development

 QNV 2030's economic development strategy consists of ensuring efficient management of the national economy, taking a responsible approach towards natural resource management and working to develop a knowledge-based economy.
 Qatar's large expatriate population is considered an obstacle to economic development, as it creates a dependency on non nationals.

 Social development

 Qatar aims to achieve social development on a national scale by encouraging the adoption of Islamic philosophy and humanitarian values.
 The government also implements social programs to create a sense of community.
 Other initiatives taken by the government include promoting sports as a physical activity, fostering the country's cultural heritage, and encouraging family cohesion.
 Rapid population expansion is seen as a threat to social development due to Qatar's infrastructure not being developed enough to meet the rising demands.
 According to an article from The Worldfolio, a Singapore news organization, Qatar launched and completed significant infrastructure development as part of its 2030 vision.
 The developments featured new rail lines, a brand-new international airport and port, cutting-edge motorways, new hotels, and other travel and visitor amenities.
 In addition, the development included airport terminals with 41 unrestricted contact gates and a capacity for 30 million passengers yearly.
 The airport's annual passenger volume increased to 53 million by 2020 after several expansions, including the construction of a connection to the new Doha Metro and the addition of new check-in desks, lounges, restaurants, and boarding gates, extended the passenger terminal.

-On the international level, the country is seeking to forge stronger bilateral ties and assume a more active role in regional politics.
+On the international level, the country seeks to forge stronger bilateral ties and assume a more active role in regional politics.